sorrtory/scripts/README.md

 ### link.sh | Bootstrap

-Help to create a symlink to configuration files, etc. Automate backups on collision.
+Help to create a symlink to configuration files, etc.
+Can do backups on filename collision.
+Create a softlink like "\<from> [\<to>]"

-Can be used with --dry
+Can be used with --dry, --bin (cuts extension for scripts), --home.

+See `./link.sh --help`

 ### install.sh | Bootstrap